 This recognition led to his North American debut in 1966, when he succeeded Zubin Mehta as Music Director of the Montreal Symphony Orchestra, a position he held for nine years.
 During this time he consolidated his reputation as an authoritative interpreter of the music of Mahler, Bruckner, Richard Strauss, and Wagner.

-Dr Decker has undertaken many operatic engagements, including productions of Tristan und Isolde, with the great Canadian heldentenor Jon Vickers in Chicago, Dallas, Montreal, Rio de Janiero and Barcelona.
-He has conducted Parsifal, Ariadne auf Naxos, and The Flying Dutchman in Buenos Aires, where he also undertook a three-year complete Mahler cycle.
+Dr Decker undertook many operatic engagements, including productions of Tristan und Isolde, with the great Canadian heldentenor Jon Vickers in Chicago, Dallas, Montreal, Rio de Janiero and Barcelona.
+He has conducted 85 different operas during his distinguished career including Parsifal, Ariadne auf Naxos, and The Flying Dutchman in Buenos Aires, where he also undertook a three-year complete Mahler cycle.

 back to top